-The selection of the financial advisor and underwriter for a financing project is generally done in the form of a competitive request for proposal/qualifications (RFP or RFQ) process.
+The selection of the financial advisor and underwriter for a financing project is generally done in the form of a competitive request for proposal/qualifications ("RFP" or "RFQ") process.
 Written proposals are reviewed by representatives from the Finance Department and other city departments involved with the financing and, when appropriate, by other cities' finance directors or finance personnel.

-The Finance Department conducted a request for proposals ("RFP") process in Fiscal Year 2006-07 for financial advisory services in a number of specialized financing areas.
+The Finance Department conducted a RFP process in Fiscal Year 2006-07 for financial advisory services in a number of specialized financing areas.
 The RFP sought proposals for services as the City General Financial Advisor, the Airport General Financial Advisor, the Affordable Housing Program General Financial Advisor, and for the formation of financial advisory pools in the following areas: general obligation and lease revenue financings, affordable housing financings, and land-secured financings (improvement districts and community facilities districts).
 As a result of this process, general financial advisors and a pool of eligible financial advisors was selected and approved by the City Council on February 27, 2007.
+The pools of financial advisors will remain in effect from March 2007 through June 2012.